LEAD Staff

 LEAD Opportunities

-LEAD is not currently hiring, but will be looking for one graduate co-director and several undergraduate interns for the 2023-24 school year in September.
+LEAD is not currently hiring, but will be hiring for one graduate Co-Director in Spring 2025, and several undergraduate interns for the 2024-25 academic year in September 2025.
 Openings will be posted here.